-All the single world contradictions, i.e., [A1], [A2] and [B], are dealt with by the same mechanism, which is realized by formulating the inductive student modeling process on the basis of ATMS in HSMIS.
-A detailed description of this topic is given in Section 3.
+All the single world contradictions-that is, [A1], [A2] and [B]-are dealt with by the same mechanism, which is realized by formulating the inductive student modeling process on the basis of ATMS in HSMIS.
+A detailed description of this topic is given in the next section.